rgwood/BlazorRepro/README.md

 ## Steps to Reproduce

-I have created a Blazor project named BlazorServer using the .NET 6p7 Blazor Server template project, converted it to a library project, and moved Program.cs largely as-is into a static function in `Hosting.cs`:
+I have created a Blazor project named BlazorServer using the .NET 6 Blazor Server template project (the new one using minimal APIs), converted it to a library project, and moved Program.cs largely as-is into a static function in `Hosting.cs`:

 ```cs
 public static async Task<WebApplication> StartOnThreadpool() =>